Auxiliary Tool Functions

 - comfit.tool.tool_plotly_define_2D_plot_ax.tool_plotly_define_2D_plot_ax(fig, ax)

-This function sets up axis naming conventions and validates plot dimensions for 2D plots in Plotly.
-It determines the next available x-axis identifier and corresponding y-axis.
+- Define x-axis, y-axis and plot dimension parameters for 2D Plotly plots. - This function sets up axis naming conventions and validates plot dimensions for 2D plots in Plotly.
+It determines the next available x-axis identifier and corresponding y-axis. - Return type:

 - axDict[str, Any]